⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Can Cardamom Help with Morning Sickness?

 This is one of the most common questions pregnant women ask — and the answer is an encouraging yes.
-Morning sickness affects up to 80% of pregnant women, mostly in the first trimester, and natural remedies are often the first line of comfort.
+Morning sickness, clinically known as Nausea and Vomiting of Pregnancy (NVP), affects up to 80% of pregnant women, mostly in the first trimester, and natural remedies are often the first line of comfort.

 Cardamom’s ability to settle nausea comes from its essential oil content.
-When you crush a pod or sip cardamom tea, the volatile compounds — primarily 1,8-cineole — enter your bloodstream and interact with receptors in the gut and nervous system that regulate nausea signals.
-Think of it as a natural, gentle version of how some anti-nausea medications work.
+When you crush a pod or sip cardamom tea, the volatile compounds — primarily 1,8-cineole — interact with receptors in the gut and nervous system that regulate nausea signals.
+This mechanism has parallels with how some anti-nausea medications work, but in a much gentler, food-safe form.

 🔬

-Research backing: A 2015 Iranian clinical study published in the Complementary Medicine Journal of Faculty of Nursing and Midwifery found that cardamom powder significantly reduced nausea and vomiting in pregnant women.
-While the study used concentrated powder, the findings suggest real biological mechanisms behind cardamom’s anti-nausea effects.
+Research backing: A 2015 Iranian clinical study (Sahraei et al., Complementary Medicine Journal, Vol. 5, No. 4) found that cardamom powder significantly reduced nausea and vomiting in pregnant women compared to placebo.
+While the study used concentrated powder, the findings confirm real biological mechanisms behind cardamom’s anti-nausea effects.[3]

 Quickest Ways to Use Cardamom for Nausea

-Smell a crushed pod — the fastest method.
-Crack one pod and inhale slowly.
+• Smell a crushed elaichi pod (Safe Sniff Test) — the fastest method.
+Crack one pod and inhale slowly 3–4 times.
 Relief can come within minutes.
+Completely safe at any trimester.

-Sip warm cardamom tea — 1 pod in hot water, steep for 5 minutes.
-Sip slowly on an empty stomach.
+• Sip warm cardamom tea — 1 pod in hot water, steep 5 minutes.
+Sip slowly, ideally before your first meal.
+See our full cardamom tea guide for recipes.

-Carry a pod in your bag — when nausea strikes unexpectedly, a quick sniff of a cardamom pod can take the edge off.
+• Carry a pod in your bag — when nausea strikes unexpectedly (on public transport, at work), a quick sniff of a cardamom pod can take the edge off without any medication.

 🫖